intacct/intacct_dtd/README.md

 Learning to read the Intacct DTD and XSD files will help you write valid XML more consistently.

+## Issues

+**This repository is read-only.** If you have any issues, please open a case with Intacct Customer Support at https://community.intacct.com

 ## Resources

 * [Intacct][intacct] - Intacct's home page